conholdate/products.conholdate.com/content/english/total/java/signature/tiff.md

 content:
     enable: true
     block:
-    - title_left: "Add Image Signatures to TIFF in Java"
+    - title_left: "How to Add Image Signatures to TIFF in Java"
       content_left: |
-          Insert custom image as an electronic signature to a TIFF document in Java.
+          Using [Conholdate.Total for Java](https://products.conholdate.com/total/java/) - insert custom image as an electronic signature to a TIFF document in Java.
 Add company logo, stamp icon or name using different colors and text effects.

           -   Create a new instance of [Signature](https://apireference.groupdocs.com/java/signature/com.groupdocs.signature/Signature) class and pass input document to it
           -   Instantiate the [ImageSignOptions](https://apireference.groupdocs.com/java/signature/com.groupdocs.signature.options.sign/ImageSignOptions) object and specify image signature options